What To Do When A Loved One Passes Away

 When it is expected at home, hospital or care facility

-When a loved one passes away at home the first thing to do is to call the loved one's treating doctor (usually the GP) or 000.
-The doctor or Paramedic will then issues a legalised Medical Cause of Death Certificate.
+When a loved one passes away at home, the first thing to do is to call the loved one's treating doctor (usually the GP) or 000.
+The doctor or Paramedic will then issue a legalised Medical Cause of Death Certificate.

 In hospital/care facility:

 When a loved one passes away in a hospital or a care facility, the nursing staff or the treating doctors will organise and arrange the immediate arrangements.
 They will also arrange the Medical Cause of Death Certificate.

 The next step is to contact a funeral director, who will organise the next steps: see the “first step in arranging a funeral” below.